-When you are given a device to use for work, whether it is a phone, a tablet, a laptop or a desktop you may start thinking that you can use the device however you want.
-While it is mainly true, that you can use your work devices however you want, it would definitely not be recommended.
-While there are things you should NEVER do on work devices, like browse inappropriate websites, there are other things that you may not think about that could get you into trouble as well.
+When you are given a device to use for work, whether it is a phone, a tablet, a laptop, or a desktop you may start thinking that you can use the device however you want.

 Don’t Store Personal Data

-Along with the issue of the device suddenly being taken away, if you are logged into any personal accounts like Dropbox or email accounts, losing access to your device gives your employers access to these accounts through your computer as well.
-You may not want your employer to have access to all of your vacation photos from your Dropbox account or see your email conversations.
+If you are logged into any personal accounts like Dropbox or email accounts, losing access to your device gives your employers access to these accounts through your work computer as well.
+You may not want your employer to have access to all your vacation photos from your Dropbox account or see your email conversations.

-It is completely legal for businesses to monitor, track and view anything you do on a business owned device.
-Definitely don’t ever assume you have or are entitled to privacy on these devices.
+It is completely legal for businesses to monitor, track, and view anything you do on a business owned device.
+Never assume you have or are entitled to privacy on these devices.

 Don’t Login to Social Media